Recreating an instance from volume

 Note

-You can recreate an instance that is spawned from a volume by creating a snapshot on the volume, creating a new volume from that snapshot and then spawn a new instance from that volume.
+You can re-create an instance that’s spawned from a volume by creating a snapshot on the volume, creating a new volume from that snapshot and then create a new instance from that volume.

 Caution